VCityTeam/UD-SV/UD-Doc/Devel/Needs/Need012.md

-# Need 012: Process of configuration for UDV document-related functionalities
+# Need 012: Process of configuration for UD-Viz document-related functionalities

 ### User story
-As a developper, I want to easily configure UDV document-related functionalities.
+As a developper, I want to easily configure UD-Viz document-related functionalities.

 ### Beneficiary role: developper